-A pie chart is a data visualization that displays each value as a part of a pie or donut that represents its percentage of the total.
+A pie chart displays each value as part of a pie or donut representing its percentage of the total.
 Multiple hierarchies and levels can be displayed by a pie chart as multiple rings, which is sometimes called a sunburst.

 2. Add a pie chart from the toolbar